AleRo96/RT1_assignment1/README.md

 ```
 rosrun stage_ros stageros $(rospack find assignment1)/world/exercise.world.
 ```
-In the third and in the fourth window we can run the two nodes by executing:
+In the second and in the third window we can run the two nodes by executing:
 ```
 rosrun assignment1 ProcessOne.py
 ```